tigerbeetle/tigerbeetle/docs/internals/ARCHITECTURE.md

 - CPU

 **Network** has limited bandwidth.
-This means that if one node in the network requires much higher bandwidth then the rest, the network will be underutilized.
+This means that if one node in the network requires much higher bandwidth than the rest, the network will be underutilized.
 When the primary needs to replicate a prepare across the cluster, a ring topology is used: the primary doesn't broadcast the prepare to every other replica.
 It sends it to just one other replica, relying on that replica to forward on the prepare.